The human brain was wired to protect us from impending doom by falling into a state of fear and avoidance.

 Here are 2 reasons why these Guaranty Associations probably will never come into play for you!

 - Size matters (and so do ratings): You can click here to view NOLHGA’s list of “impairments and insolvencies.”
-You’ll find that many of the companies listed are smaller, lessor-known, rinky-dink companies that didn’t have the backing nor the law of large numbers on their side to spread the risks they were backing.
+You’ll find that many of the companies listed are smaller, lesser-known, rinky-dink companies that didn’t have the backing nor the law of large numbers on their side to spread the risks they were backing.
 In fact, a lot of them weren’t even selling life insurance as their primary business.
 Companies focusing on riskier lines of insurance business such as health insurance, disability insurance, and long-term-care insurance tend to be much more volatile than companies where a large and stable block of permanent life insurance is their primary offering.

 - Other Life Insurance Companies Often Step in: If you click on any of the companies NOLHGA has listed on “impairments and insolvencies,” you can clearly see that the Guaranty Association only played a temporary leadership role before brokering the insolvent insurance company’s block of business to other life insurance companies that are much more stable.
 Outside insurance companies are happy to step in a buy up these policies.
 Adding them to their existing block of business will spread their risk and produce long-term profits.